syncfusion-content/aurelia-docs/Aurelia/Grid/Getting-Started.md

 # Getting Started

-Before we start with the Grid, please refer [this page](https://help.syncfusion.com/aurelia/overview#getting-started) page for general information regarding integrating Syncfusion widgetâ€™s.
+Before we start with the Grid, please refer [this page](https://help.syncfusion.com/aurelia/overview#getting-started) page for general information regarding integrating Syncfusion widget’s.

 For quick start, we already configured a template project in GitHub repository [syncfusion-template-repository](https://github.com/aurelia-ui-toolkits/syncfusion-template-repository).
 Run the below set of commands to clone the repository and install the required packages for Syncfusion Aurelia application.